tylerszabo/ttrss-docker-compose/README.md

 # A primitive set of scripts to deploy tt-rss via docker-compose

-**EXPERIMENTAL STUFF, DON'T USE IN PRODUCTION YET UNLESS YOU KNOW WHAT YOU'RE DOING**

 The idea is to provide tt-rss working (and updating) out of the box with minimal fuss.

+Not fully tested yet, don't use in production unless you know what you're doing.

 The general outline of the configuration is as follows: